Sandra Don-Arthur: Early life and education

 Don-Arthur attended Morning Star School in Cantonments and moved to St. Roses Senior High School in Akwatia.
-Later, she left to the United Kingdom to study at the West London College and in 2011 proceeded to the Mink College where she graduated with a certificate in makeup artistry, hair styling and special effects.
-She is also an alumnus of the Ashesi University in Ghana.
+Later, she left to the United Kingdom to study at the West London College and in 2011 proceeded to Mink Cosmetics where she graduated with a certificate in makeup artistry, hair styling and special effects.
+She is an alumna of the Ashesi University in Ghana.

 Career

 In 2011, Alexandrina started makeup professionally after completing courses in the UK.
-Her work as a makeup artist came to the limelight when the lead makeup artist asked her to do the makeup for the Managing Director of MNET Africa, Biola Alabi as a guest on the '@ Home With...'
+Her work as a makeup artist came to the limelight when the lead makeup artist asked her to do the makeup for the managing director of MNET Africa, Biola Alabi as a guest on the '@ Home With...'
 TV Show in London.

 Don-Arthur has worked on a number of celebrities in both the Ghanaian and Nigerian entertainment industry such as Omotola Jalade Ekehinde, Efya, Joselyn Dumas, Juliet Ibrahim, Nadia Buari, Jackie Appiah, Jim Iyke, Yvonne Okoro and DJ Cuppy.

 She was selected by Maybelline New York, Ghana as part of their board of influencers to help influence Maybelline's activities in Ghana.
 Maybelline New York also gave her the opportunity to host Africa's first dedicated makeup TV show, “Makeup Diaries,” which aired on DSTV in 46 countries.